wazo-platform/wazo-platform.org/content/uc-doc/administration/import_export.md

 ### Starting from scratch

-To create a tenant from scratch you will first need to create a spreadsheet file that will be used as the scafold for your import.
+To create a tenant from scratch you will first need to create a spreadsheet file that will be used as the scaffold for your import.

 To create a spreadsheet ready to type in your data you can use the following command.